DummyClock/TRS-2.0/README.md

 -   I.e. Thaw Cabinets, Vector Ovens, Dishwasher, etc.

--   Assistant Desktop AppÂ
+-   Assistant Desktop App

 -   Can create new Reinforcement Reports that follow proper Jolt setup

--   Can print an overview report of a team member, showing their ranking for each positionÂ
+-   Can print an overview report of a team member, showing their ranking for each position

 Drawbacks & Anomalies
 =====================